Last Updated on

-The Tower of London is undoubtedly one of the top tourist attractions in London.
-Built by William the Conqueror in 1078, the tower has played a very important role in the British history.
+The Tower of London was built by William the Conqueror in 1078, the tower has played a very important role in British history.
 The Tower is a complex of several buildings set within two concentric rings of defensive walls and a moat.
-It served as a prison from 1100 to the mid twentieth century and itself gave birth a phrase “sent to the Tower”, meaning imprisoned.
+It served as a prison from 1100 to the mid-twentieth century and itself gave birth a phrase “sent to the Tower”, meaning imprisoned.
 It is now home to the British Crown Jewels.

 5. London Eye